FAQ for Tax Filing

 Departing Harvard

 You will need to file a U.S. tax return from abroad if you earned U.S. income in 2023 and have since departed the U.S. You will no longer receive automatic communications from the HIO after your departure.
-You can access Sprintax but you will need to request an access code by emailing the HIO.
+You can access Sprintax Returns but you will need to request an access code by emailing the HIO.
 Please send your full name and a request for a tax software code to internationaloffice@harvard.edu.

 • Students – Make sure that your permanent mailing and email addresses are listed in My.Harvard.